ktkiiski/pistejaska/README.md

 ## Requirements

-1. node.js (7.6 or newer)
+1. node.js (14 or newer)

 ## Technology

 This project uses Firebase's authentication & Firestore as database.
 Admin is panu.vuorinen@gmail.com.

-The major libraries used in this project: React.js, Firebase, Material UI.
+The major libraries used in this project: React.js, Firebase, Material UI, Tailwind CSS.

 ## Developing